lexibank/tlopo/out/vol3/chapter5.md

 5.4.1.7 Tournifortia argentea (syn.
 Messerschmidia argentea), tree heliotrope, beach heliotrope (Boraginaceae)

 Tournefortia argentea is a small heliotropic beach tree 5-8 m tall with silvery hairy leaves and white flowers.
 It has a short bole covered in deeply corrugated bark.
 Limited to beachside environments, it is tolerant of salt water ([Peekel 1984](../references.md#source-Peekel1984):471-472, [Manner & Elevitch2006b](../references.md#source-MannerandElevitch2006b)).
-At Marovo, where it is reported often to grow in association with Cordia subcor- data ([§4.1.1](#s-4-1) ), children use the sticky sap to catch butterflies ([Hviding 2005](../references.md#source-Hviding2005): 111).
+At Marovo, where it is reported often to grow in association with Cordia subcordata (§4.1.1 ), children use the sticky sap to catch butterflies ([Hviding 2005](../references.md#source-Hviding2005): 111).

 No term for 'Tournefortia argentea' is reconstructed at a higher-order level than PPn &ast;tau-sinu or PMic &ast;cen.
 There is no obvious reason for this, as it is a common tree in the Bismarcks.
-However, the data offer tiny hints that in POc T. argentea formed a taxon with Scaevola taccada ([§4.1.5](#s-4-1)), i.e. POc &ast;na[su]-nasu 'Scaevola taccada' also denoted T. argen- tea, perhaps with a modifier added to distinguish between the two species.
-Thus the Patpatar (New Ireland) term for T. ar- gentea is i-nas-nas, reflecting POc &ast;nasu-nasu, whilst the term for S. taccada is i-nas-nas-madil-madil.
+However, the data offer tiny hints that in POc T. argentea formed a taxon with Scaevola taccada (§4.1.5), i.e. POc &ast;na[su]-nasu 'Scaevola taccada' also denoted T. argentea, perhaps with a modifier added to distinguish between the two species.
+Thus the Patpatar (New Ireland) term for T. argentea is i-nas-nas, reflecting POc &ast;nasu-nasu, whilst the term for S. taccada is i-nas-nas-madil-madil.
 Conversely E Uvean tauhunu 'S. taccada' reflects PPn &ast;tau-suni 'T. argentea'.
 Will McClatchey (pers. comm.) tells me that a taxon consisting of T. argentea and S. taccada makes sense for two reasons: 'First, the plants live in the same environment and have the same suite of adaptations for survival.
 Second, in my experience working with healers and fisherpersons, they use the two for very similar purposes.'

 Figure 5.5 Tournefortia argentea.

 <a id="p-145"></a>

 Reconstructing the PPn form from the cognate set below is tricky.
-There are two compet- ing PNPn reconstructions, &ast;tausinu and &ast;tausunu: the latter almost cer- tainly reflects the former with vowel assimilation.
+There are two competing PNPn reconstructions, &ast;tausinu and &ast;tausunu: the latter almost certainly reflects the former with vowel assimilation.
 The Tongan, Niuean and Samoan forms reflect &ast;tausuni, but for two reasons I prefer to reconstruct PPn &ast;tausinu.
 First, it is favoured by the distribution of the data, as it is reflected in Nuclear Polynesian Pukapukan and in several Eastern Polynesian languages, whereas &ast;tausuni reflects metathesis, then probable diffusion in the Tonga-Samoa area (A. Pawley, pers. comm.).
-Second, it is likely that the term was originally bimorphemic, and the second morpheme perhaps reflects PCP &ast;sinu 'a shrub or tree, possibly Phaleria sp.' ([§6.1.5](#s-6-1)).
-Both Tournefortia argentea and Phaleria coc- cinea have white flowers.
+Second, it is likely that the term was originally bimorphemic, and the second morpheme perhaps reflects PCP &ast;sinu 'a shrub or tree, possibly Phaleria sp.' (§6.1.5).
+Both Tournefortia argentea and Phaleria coccinea have white flowers.

 <table>
 <tr>